Texas, Arizona Governors Call on Peers to Send Resources for Border Surge

-Texas Governor Greg Abbott and Arizona Governor Doug Ducey called on peers to provide assistance in the ongoing migration crisis.
+DEL RIO, Texas — Texas Governor Greg Abbott and Arizona Governor Doug Ducey called on peers to provide assistance in the ongoing migration crisis.
 The governors called on counterparts to provide law enforcement assistance to help with securing the border and arresting migrants making illegal crossings.

 Governors Abbott and Ducey previously declared states of emergency in the border regions.
 Thursday’s letter calls on fellow governors to help protect the private property and personal safety of those who live along the Texas and Arizona borders with Mexico.